OPS-E2E-PPE/VBA-Docs/api/Access.DoCmd.ApplyFilter.md

 You must include at least one of the two **ApplyFilter** method arguments.
 If you enter a value for both arguments, the _WhereCondition_ argument is applied to the filter.

-The maximum length of the _WhereCondition_ argument is 32,768 characters (unlike the Where Condition action argument in the Macro window, whose maximum length is 256 characters).
+The maximum length of the _WhereCondition_ argument is 32,768 characters (unlike the _WhereCondition_ action argument in the Macro window, whose maximum length is 256 characters).

 ## Example